pusher-community/real-time-laravel/introduction/what-is-pusher.md

 ![](../assets/img/pusher-circles.png)

 Pusher sits as a real-time layer between your servers and your clients.
-We maintain persistent connections to the clients - over WebSocket if possible and falling back to HTTP-based connectivity - so that as soon as your servers have new data that they want to push to the clients they can do, instantly via Pusher.
+Pusher maintains persistent connections to the clients - over WebSocket if possible and falling back to HTTP-based connectivity - so that as soon as your servers have new data that they want to push to the clients they can do, instantly via Pusher.

+Pusher offers libraries to integrate into all the main runtimes and frameworks.
+PHP, Ruby, Python, Java, .NET, Go and Node on the server and JavaScript, Objective-C (iOS) and Java (Android) on the client.

+Pusher is a highly scalable real-time solution established in 2010 and has lots of awesome customers including GitHub, MailChimp, CodeShip, The Financial Times, UserVoice, Travis CI and QuizUp.

 ## Where next?